txc96/TalkspaceCodeTest/README.md

 Activity handles most of the logic of the application, both data and UI wise.
 This is where the responses are sent and parsed, local objects are created and sent to the adapter, local saving and retrieving is handled, and any other code relevant to the application.

-The models section contains a custom object for parsing the network response, that is lighter on fields than the corresponding model in the networking package.
+The models section contains a custom object `ArticleObject` for parsing the network response, that is lighter on fields than the corresponding model in the networking package.
 It also has a model for the filter object, used to add or remove a category from the request.

 The UI folder contains adapters for both the spinner and recycler view.
 Mapping the data to the views correctly and calling the main activity with a callback when some logic needs to be handled. (typically with the request or an intent).

 Networking is reserved for retrofit code, mainly the API Service singleton, interface for the request method, and the models from the request.

 There is a model for each object received in the response from the response as a whole to a keyword on an article.
-That way, retrofit can easily map the response to objects, which can simply have the relevant .get() called for any data that might be in the response.
+That way, retrofit can easily map the response to objects, which can simply have the relevant `.get()` called for any data that might be in the response.

 ##Reasoning